Lys Mousset: Bohemians

 After spending 13 months without a club, on 5 February 2025, Mousset signed for League of Ireland Premier Division club Bohemians following a successful trial period with the club.
 He made his debut for the club on 16 February 2025, in a 1–0 win over Shamrock Rovers in the Dublin Derby at the Aviva Stadium.
 On 10 May 2025, he scored his first goal for the club on his 9th appearance, with an 88th minute winner 10 minutes after coming off the bench in a 1–0 win away to Sligo Rovers at The Showgrounds.
 That proved to be his final appearance for Bohs as on 2 July 2025, it was announced that he had left the club by mutual consent, with manager Alan Reynolds stating "Getting him fit was the issue.
 We tried everything with him.
 All the staff did.
 But he picked up niggles and things like that which slowed it down all the time.
 One thing is for sure, if he wants to play football, he needs to get fit."

+Vancouver FC

+On 23 March 2026, Canadian Premier League club Vancouver FC announced the signing of Mousset for the 2026 season with an option to extend through 2027.
+On 10 April 2026, he appeared with their affiliate club Langley United in the British Columbia Premier League, scoring in the match against Kamloops United FC.